The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The latter category includes cases where there is discretion over whether, or the extent to which, the income is to be accumulated, as well as discretion over the persons to whom the income is to be paid, and how much of the income is to be paid to any person.

-As a result of the discretionary power, the income of such trusts does not
+As a result of the discretionary power, the income of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.